 Refer to How to Contact River Valley in this supplement for how to submit a request for preauthorization.

 If you do not get a required preauthorization, the claim may be denied.
-You cannot bill the member for denied services.
+You may not bill the member for denied services.

 Preauthorization Review Hours of Operation

-Staff can review your preauthorization requests Monday through Friday from 8 a.m. until 4:30 p.m.
+Staff may review your preauthorization requests Monday through Friday from 8 a.m. until 4:30 p.m.
 CT.
-Medical Directors are available to discuss clinical policies or decisions by calling 877-842-3210.
+Medical directors are available to discuss clinical policies or decisions by calling 877-842-3210.
 The office is closed for national holidays and the day after Thanksgiving.

 Clinical Review of a Preauthorization Request